raghunandan-r/chatRaghu-backend/README.md

 # ChatRaghu Backend

-A microservices-based backend for raghu.fyi application, consisting of a main API service and a separate evaluation service.
+A shared microservices-based backend for raghu.fyi and know-your-rights-iota.vercel.app applications, consisting of a main API service and a separate evaluation service.

 ## Architecture